-Thank you for taking the time to read and adhere to the Galena Park I.S.D.
-2020-2021 Student Handbook and Code of Conduct.
-Should you have any questions, please contact your child(ren)'s school administrators.
+Thank you for taking the time to read the Galena Park ISD 2022-2023 Student Handbook and Code of Conduct.
+Should you have any questions, please contact your child(ren)'s school, administrators.

-Sincerely,
+Sincerely.
 The C. More

-JohnC.
-Moore, Jr., Ed.D.
+John Moore, Ed.D.
 Superintendent of Schools